 - Remove your name from mailing lists to stop unwanted junk mail.

 - Reuse product whenever possible.

 - Start a compost pile with leaves and grass clippings.

 - Leave a coffee mug or two at work and avoid using disposable cups.

 - Use blank back sides of used paper for scratch work.

-- Look into purchasing quality used items instead of new ones.
+- Purchase high-quality used items instead of new ones.

 - Mend clothes and repair broken items.

-- Use products that are made to be reused, such as cloth towels, sponges, glass dishes and metal eating utensils (rather than paper and plastic), rechargeable batteries, etc.
+- Invest in reusable products, such as cloth towels, sponges, glass dishes, metal eating utensils and rechargeable batteries.

-- Drop off your used motor oil, antifreeze, and car batteries at places that recycle automotive wastes.
+- Drop off used motor oil, antifreeze and car batteries at places that recycle automotive wastes.

 - Donate clothing, books, toys, appliances and furniture to charitable organizations.